StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

 [opt_properties]
 ```

 Note that in StarRocks some literals are used as reserved keywords by the SQL language.
 Do not directly use these keywords in SQL statements.
 If you want to use such a keyword in an SQL statement, enclose it in a pair of backticks (`).
-See [Keywords](../sql-reference/sql-statements/keywords.md).
+See [Keywords](../../../sql-reference/sql-statements/keywords.md).

 ## Parameters

-### `LABEL`
+### `database_name` and `label_name`

-The label of the load job.
+`label_name` specifies the label of the load job.

+`database_name` optionally specifies the name of the database to which the destination table belongs.

 Each load job has a label that is unique across the entire database.
 You can use the label of a load job to view the execution status of the load job and prevent repeatedly loading the same data.
 When a load job enters the **FINISHED** state, its label cannot be reused.
 Only the label of a load job that has entered the **CANCELLED** state can be reused.
 In most cases, the label of a load job is reused to retry that load job and load the same data, thereby implementing Exactly-Once semantics.